 As the numbers rise, studies like this are essential to developing techniques and procedures for early detection.
 While many people may know about HPV-related cervical cancers, many people are still very much unaware of the oral HPV threat.
 The number will only rise if people do not take a more active approach to oral health.

 As a leading periodontist in Beverly Hills, Dr. Alex Farnoosh is internationally sought out for his advancements in specialized cosmetic procedures.
-Developing a revolutionary lip lowering treatment to fix gummy smiles, Dr. Farnoosh is committed to the latest and most advanced procedures in patient care.
+Developing a revolutionary lip lowering treatment to fix gummy smiles, Dr. Farnoosh is committed to the latest and most advanced procedures in inpatient care.

 Find out how Dr. Farnoosh provides excellent gum treatment as part of his patients’ smile makeovers when you schedule an appointment online or call (310) 657-0503 to set up a consultation.